jimydotorg/moola/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
-Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).
+Digital Ocean Deployment guide: https://www.digitalocean.com/community/tutorials/how-to-automate-elixir-phoenix-deployment-with-distillery-and-edeliver-on-ubuntu-16-04

 ## Learn more